Carman (singer): Music and television career

-In 1980, Carman released his debut studio album, God's Not Finished with Me, which included earlier versions of the songs "Some-o-Dat" and "God Don’t Care (What the Circumstance)", which were re-recorded for his following releases.
-He caught the attention of Bill Gaither and he was invited by him to tour with the Bill Gaither Trio, serving as an opening act.
+In 1980, Carman released his debut studio album, God's Not Finished with Me.
+It included earlier versions of the songs "Some-o-Dat" and "God Don’t Care (What the Circumstance)", which were re-recorded for his following releases.
+He caught the attention of Bill Gaither, and was invited to tour with the Bill Gaither Trio, serving as an opening act.

-After relocating to Tulsa, Oklahoma, in October 1981, Carman signed with CBS Records' contemporary Christian music (CCM) label, Priority Records, and released his second studio album (and his debut major-label release), Some-o-Dat (initially titled as Carman) in February 1982, which mostly contained novelty songs and was moderately successful; he promoted the album on several Christian TV shows, including The PTL Club.
+In October 1981 (after relocating to Tulsa, Oklahoma), Carman signed with CBS Records' CCM label, Priority Records.
+He released his second studio album, and his debut major-label release, Some-o-Dat (initially titled as Carman) in February 1982.
+It mostly contained novelty songs and was moderately successful.
+He promoted the album on several Christian TV shows, including The PTL Club.

-In July 1983, Carman released his third album (and first live release), Sunday's on the Way, which experienced a string of contemporary Christian music chart successes beginning with the title track, which reached number five on the CCM charts.
+In July 1983, Carman released his third album (and first live release), Sunday's on the Way.
+It experienced a string of contemporary Christian music chart successes beginning with the title track, which reached number five on the CCM charts.
 The album was the first one to crack into the US Billboard Top Christian Albums, landing at number 13.
-However, two weeks after Sunday's on the Way was released, CBS Records shut down Priority, and Carman eventually signed with Word subsidiary Myrrh Records, and continued his music career establishing the nonprofit organization Carman Ministries, which offered free concerts.
+However, two weeks after Sunday's on the Way was released, CBS Records shut down Priority.
+Carman eventually signed with Myrrh Records, a subsidiary of Word Records.
+He continued his music career and established the nonprofit organization Carman Ministries, which offered free concerts.

-His first album with Myrrh was Comin' on Strong, released in 1984, which included the song "Lazarus Come Forth" (landing at number 13) and became Carman's first top-ten album on the US Christian Albums chart, peaking at number six.
-This was followed by The Champion, released in 1985 and its title track became Carman's first number-one song on the CCM charts, and the album itself reached number three on the US Christian Albums chart and became his first album to be certified Gold by the RIAA.
+His first album with Myrrh, Comin' on Strong, was released in 1984.
+It included the song "Lazarus Come Forth", which landed at number 13.
+It became Carman's first top 10 album on the US Christian Albums chart, peaking at number six.
+This was followed by The Champion, released in 1985.
+Its title track became Carman's first number one song on the CCM charts.
+The album itself reached number three on the US Christian Albums chart, and became his first album to be certified gold by the RIAA.

-In 1986, Carman parted ways with Myrrh and signed with Power Discs (a subsidiary of Benson Records), and released his fifth studio album (and first Christmas release), A Long Time Ago...In a Land Called Bethlehem, which reached the top-twenty in the US Christian Albums chart.
-Through Benson, Carman released his second live album, 'Live...
-Radically Saved', in 1987.
-The title track became his second number-one on the CCM charts, followed by "Lord of All" reaching number two; the album itself peaked at number two on the US Christian Albums chart and was certified Gold by the RIAA; its long-form video release also achieved Gold status.
+In 1986, Carman parted ways with Myrrh and signed with Power Discs, a subsidiary of Benson Records.
+He released his fifth studio album (and first Christmas release), A Long Time Ago...In a Land Called Bethlehem, which reached the top 20 in the US Christian Albums chart.
+In 1987, Carman released his second live album Live...
+Radically Saved via Benson.
+The title track became his second number one on the CCM charts, followed by "Lord of All" reaching number two.
+The album itself peaked at number two on the US Christian Albums chart, and was certified gold by the RIAA.
+Its long-form video release also achieved gold status.